Welcome to the About Me page, where you can learn more than you ever wanted to know…. about me.

 Yes!
 I met my husband when he “accidentally” drank my beer at a party.
 Despite his supposedly unintentional thievery, we were married in 1993 and are still going strong.
 We have a son and daughter, both of whom keep us on our toes, along with our five furry children (2 dogs, 3 cats).
 While we have a happy marriage, we occasionally need to work out our differences with a video game smackdown.
 (Note: Tekken = happy marriage)

-You can usually find me reading.
+When I’m not working, you can often find me tucked away somewhere cozy, reading.
 I’m a book nerd with way too many books and not enough shelves.
-Sometimes I hang out with my two BFFs – Netflix and a cheese plate.
-(I’m working my way through the 89 items on my watch list, but always fall back on The Office and baking shows.)
-While my clubbing days are long past, I’ve been known to dance in the kitchen while cooking dinner.
-I also enjoy cupcakes (baking and/or eating), tropical houseplants, snuggly babies, jigsaw puzzles, bad puns, board games, graphic novels, and anything related to cephalopods.
+But, I also like to hang out with my two BFFs – Netflix and snacks.
+And while my clubbing days are long past, I’ve been known to dance to obscure 80’s music in the kitchen.
+I also a big fan of cupcakes (baking and/or eating), tropical houseplants, snuggly babies, jigsaw puzzles, bad puns, board games, graphic novels, and anything related to cephalopods.